Nthompson096/windows-server-configs/README.md

 An example would be my lab in `\\sccm-server\SMS_001` from there copy cmtrace from tools and place it inside the desktop; place Client inside C:\.

-When you execute ccmsetup be sure to add these switches inside powershell; `/mp:sitename /logon /SMSSITECODE=sitecode` Example `/mp:sccm-sever-center /logon /SMSSITECODE=001` if you have a fallback sever include `/FSP=fallbackname` Yopu can find more info with `/?`
+When you execute ccmsetup be sure to add these switches inside powershell; `/mp:sitename /logon /SMSSITECODE=sitecode` Example `/mp:sccm-sever-center /logon /SMSSITECODE=001` if you have a fallback sever include `/FSP=fallbackname` You can find more info with `/?`

 ## Wsus
 If you ever had errors about wsus erroring out just use [This](https://docs.microsoft.com/en-us/answers/questions/754982/windows-server-2022-wsus-fatal-error-the-schema-ve.html) Microsoft gave wsus a type-o apparently.